bittide/bittide-hardware/bittide-shake/README.md

   * If neither is set, instances are synthesized for `SYNTHESIS_PART=xcku035-ffva1156-2-e`, which is the smaller cousin of the FPGA we've bought, but which comes with a free license.
 * Only targets which have the flag `targetHasXdc` can be used to generate a bitstream.
 This XDC file must have the same name as the instance, and be located in the `data/constraints/` directory.
 * For targets which have the flag `targetHasVio`, a probes file is generated alongside the bitstream.
-* Only targets which have the flag `targetHasTest` can be used to perform hardware tests.
+* Only targets which have a `targetTest` value can be used to perform hardware tests.

 ## Shake